 - Failing to notify appropriate supervisors of problems with a doctor’s care

 Uncovering hospital negligence requires meticulous investigation and painstaking attention to detail.
 Dillon & Findley has the resources and professionalism to pursue these types of cases to a successful conclusion.

 From our office in Anchorage, Dillon & Findley serves all of Alaska.
-We offer a free initial consultation for all legal issues.
 For hospital negligence cases, our firm advances all litigation costs.
 You do not pay our attorney’s fees unless the case resolves favorably.
-Our office is located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.
+We are located in downtown Anchorage near the U.S. District Court, Alaska Supreme Court and Alaska Superior Court.